-Call me crazy, but I had no idea what tomato pie was until this summer.
-A Workshare at Crabtree brought it to lunch one day, which was my first time to taste it.
+Until this summer, I had no idea what tomato pie was.
+A volunteer at Crabtree brought it to lunch recently, which was my first time to taste it.
 Let me tell you – it was amazing!
 Creamy, tomatoey, cheesy…it was essentially lasagna sans noodles in a crust!

 A little sidenote: make sure to take the time to press out the water in your tomatoes.
 I didn’t do that and the pie was a little soggy.
 You don’t have to press the tomatoes dry, just so they don’t make a “puddle pie.” ;-)

 How do you make tomato pie?

 - 1 pie crust homemade or storebought

 - 2-3 beefy tomatoes sliced 1/4" thick (two cups) and pressed between towels to take away some moisture